mabrek/mabrek.github.io/_drafts/multivariate-methods.md

 ![svd left singular]({{ site.url }}/img/multivariate/svd-u.png)

 In time series context SVD decomposes original set of series into set of uncorrelated base series (left-singular vectors), set of singular values, and a matrix of weights (right-singular vectors).
-These matrices could be used to reconstruct the original set of series but the nice feature is that you can take only several base series corresponding to the top singular values to get quite good (in terms of squared error) result.
+These matrices could be used to reconstruct the original set of series.
+The nice feature is that you can take only several base series corresponding to the top singular values to get quite good (in terms of squared error) result.

 ![singular values sorted by decreasing value]({{ site.url }}/img/multivariate/svd-d.png)